 Howland Cultural Center

-The non-profit Howland Cultural Center is the 'Jewel of Beacon’ fostering arts and culture since 1979.
+The non-profit Howland Cultural Center is the 'Jewel of Beacon’ fostering art, culture, and history since 1979.
 We own, preserve, and operate the historic 1872 Richard Morris Hunt building designed as the Howland Circulating Library.
 The Howland Cultural Center has earned its reputation for its exceptional acoustics and the Northcutt Hall gallery.
 The galley is open free to the public during weekends and by appointment.
 Our organization relies solely on the work of volunteers with no paid staff.
 We offer our building space and services as a resource for other nonprofits, community groups and rental space for private events.

 The City of Beacon continues its revitalization and is a magnet for the arts.
 The Howland Cultural Center helped pave the way for its renaissance beginning in 1979 and continues to play an important role advocating for historic preservation through action.

-For over 44 years, our nonprofit has brought people together in the spirit of diversity.
+For 45 years, our nonprofit has brought people together in the spirit of diversity.
 We promote and encourage local artists of the Hudson Valley and beyond and showcase their unique artistic talents.
 We produce many of our own events, co-produce with others who come with their ideas.
 The Howland is currently home to the Howland Chamber Music Circle concert series and the Tioronda Garden Club.
 Along with housing events solely produced by outside production who showcase the historic Howland for their venues.
 (See Venue Rentals)